 10) may include a "Delivery status required" element if delivery acknowledgement from the recipient is requested;

-11) may include a "Priority type" element to indicate the application priority level requested for this message;
+11) may include a "Priority type" element to indicate the application priority level requested for this message.
+If this IE is not included, this message has a default priority level, i.e. NORMAL;

 12) may include a "Message is segmented" element with a "true" value to indicate that this message is part of a segmented message;